discord-unspy/discord-unspy/README.md

 # Run the app
 npm start
 ```
 If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell) or use `node` from the command prompt.

-# How to use Discord PTB/Canary?
+# How to use whit Discord PTB/Canary?

 change config.json owo